-Dental bridges are a great way to not only restore your smile, but make everyday activities, such as talking and eating, much easier.
-Read below to learn more and see if a dental bridge is the right solution for your smile.
+If you have a missing tooth, a dental bridge is a great way to restore the appearance of your smile and make everyday activities, such as eating and talking, much easier and more comfortable.
+Read below to learn more or schedule a visit with us to find out if a dental bridge is the best solution for your smile.

 What is a Dental bridge?

-A dental bridge is a procedure which literally “bridges” the gap that is created when a patient loses one or more teeth.
-Bridges are often called “fixed bridges” because they are permanent procedures, and often last a lifetime without having to be replaced.
+A dental bridge is a restoration that literally “bridges” the gap created when a patient loses one or more teeth.
+Bridges are sometimes called “fixed bridges” because they are permanent and often last a lifetime without having to be replaced.

 When Does a Patient Need a Fixed Bridge?

-Your trusted dentist in Greenville, SC can install a fixed bridge to solve a variety of dental issues, which may include:
+Our team offers high quality, natural-looking dental bridges in Greenville, SC.
+We can install a bridge to solve a variety of dental issues, including:

 Missing teeth.
 The most common reason for a fixed bridge is to fill the gap left by teeth which have been knocked out or removed.